costeamarius/codecortex/README.md

 # CodeCortex

-CodeCortex is an experimental open-source engine for building a persistent semantic memory layer for software repositories.
+CodeCortex is an experimental open-source engine that turns a software repository into a persistent structural and semantic knowledge graph for AI agents.

 AI coding tools repeatedly re-learn the same project structure every session.
 CodeCortex solves this by combining: